AtharvKshirsagar/MyGPT/README.md

 iter_dt 9.88ms; iter 5900: train loss 0.06916

 ```
-nes are part of the evaluation process for your model on both the training and test datasets.
+Lnes are part of the evaluation process for your model on both the training and test datasets.
 Let's break down the information provided:

 Prediction and Ground Truth Comparison:
         Each line represents a specific example during evaluation.